telerik/kendo-ui-core/docs/aspnet-mvc/nuget-install.md

       -UserName "your login email" -Password "your password"
 ```

-**Store Credentials in Clear Text**
+**Credentials in Clear Text**

 The command from the example below stores the password in clear text in the `%AppData%\NuGet\NuGet.config` file.
-Use this alternative approach if you are unable to connect to the feed using encrypted credentials.
+If you are unable to connect to the feed when using encrypted credentials, use this alternative approach.

 ###### Example

 ```
 NuGet Sources Add -Name "telerik.com" -Source "https://nuget.telerik.com/nuget" ^
-      -UserName "your login email" -Password "your password" ^ -StorePasswordInClearText
+      -UserName "your login email" -Password "your password" -StorePasswordInClearText
 ```

+> **Important**
+>
+> Connecting to the feed might not work when using encrypted credentials or credentials provided through the authentication window&mdash;for example, when an old version of .net restore is used to restore packages.
+In such cases, consider storing the credentials in clear text.

 ### Install NuGet Packages

-With the setup done, you can install packages either through the [Package Manager Console](http://docs.nuget.org/Consume/Package-Manager-Console) or through the [Package Manager Dialog](https://docs.nuget.org/consume/package-manager-dialog).
+With this setup done, you can install packages either through the [Package Manager Console](http://docs.nuget.org/Consume/Package-Manager-Console) or through the [Package Manager Dialog](https://docs.nuget.org/consume/package-manager-dialog).

 ## List of Provided Packages

-The NuGet Feed provides the following packages related to UI for ASP.NET MVC:
+The NuGet Feed provides the following packages that are related to UI for ASP.NET MVC:

 - `Telerik.UI.for.AspNet.Mvc5`&mdash;Telerik UI for ASP.NET MVC 5 Commercial.
 - `Telerik.UI.for.AspNet.Mvc5.Trial`&mdash;Telerik UI for ASP.NET MVC 5 Trial.